New Jersey Community Journalist, Miguel Amaya's savory Salvadoran pupusas

-NEW JERSEY (WABC) -- Our Long Island Community Journalist, Miguel Amaya, learns to make his own homemade Salvadoran pupusas.
+NEW JERSEY (WABC) -- Our New Jersey Community Journalist, Miguel Amaya, learns to make his own homemade Salvadoran pupusas.
 Miguel visited Salvatoria Kitchen & Bar to make traditional Salvadoran pupusas.

 Dough Ingredients